Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Abstract

 \section{Abstract}

-In medical imaging informatics, the quantification of shape features for statistical analyses is an important problem.
-To this end, we introduce a novel statistic, the smooth Euler characteristic transform (SECT), which is designed to include shape information as covariates in regression models by representing shapes and surfaces as a collection of curves.
+Glioblastoma multiforme (GBM) is an aggressive form of human brain cancer that is under active study in the field of cancer biology.
+Its rapid progression and the relative time cost of obtaining molecular data make other readily-available forms of data, such as images, an important resource for actionable measures in patients.
+Our goal is to utilize information given by medical images taken from GBM patients in statistical settings.
+To do this, we design a novel statistic---the smooth Euler characteristic transform (SECT)---that quantifies magnetic resonance images (MRIs) of tumors.
 Due to its well-defined inner product structure, the SECT can be used in a wider range of functional and nonparametric modeling approaches than other previously proposed topological summary statistics.
-We apply the SECT to a cancer radiomics study and demonstrate that, for tumors assayed by magnetic resonance imaging (MRI), shape quantification via the SECT is a better predictor of clinical outcomes in patients with glioblastoma multiforme (GBM) than molecular assays and other tumor shape quantification methods.
-Specifically, we demonstrate that SECT features alone explain more of the variance in patient survival than gene expression, volumetric features, and morphometric features.
+When applied to a cohort of GBM patients, we find that the SECT is a better predictor of clinical outcomes than both existing tumor shape quantifications and common molecular assays.
+Specifically, we demonstrate that SECT features alone explain more of the variance in GBM patient survival than gene expression, volumetric features, and morphometric features.
+The main takeaways from our findings are thus twofold.
+First, they suggest that images contain valuable information that can play an important role in clinical prognosis and other medical decisions.
+Second, they show that the SECT is a viable tool for the broader study of medical imaging informatics.